kurttheviking/bluecache/README.md

 - `pruneInterval`: Interval at which the cache will pro-actively remove stale entries; by default stale items remain in memory until the next attempted read

 Note: the underlying cache stores a memo for the promised value and a default length of 1 while the value is being resolved.
 After the value is first resolved, the `length` is updated to reflect the desired `options.length` passed at instantiation.
-(In short, total promised "max" may exceed the specified `max` while values are being resolved.)
+(In short, peak cache "max" may exceed the specified `max` while values are being resolved.)

 ## API

-#### cache(key, primingValue)
+### cache(key, primingValue)

 Attempts to get the current value of `key` from the cache.
 If the key exists, the "recently-used"-ness of the key is updated and the cached value is returned.
 If the key does not exist, the `primingValue` is determined and the underlying cache value is set.
 If the `primingValue` is a function, it is invoked with the resolved `key` as its single argument.